marcomag416/alfa_briscola_v1/README.md

 Information Set Monte Carlo Tree Search
 =======================================

-Python 3 implementation of ISMCTS for the game of simplified Knockout Whist.
+Python 3 implementation of ISMCTS for the game of briscola.

 Based on https://github.com/melvinzhang/ismcts/tree/master